-Remove the impaired controller, move the FRU components to the replacement controller module, and install the replacement controller module in the enclosure.
+Replacing the controller includes removing the impaired controller, moving FRU components to the replacement controller, installing the replacement controller in the chassis, setting the time and date, and then recabling.

-Restore and verify the system configuration
+[Restore and verify the system configuration](#)

 Verify the low-level system configuration of the replacement controller and reconfigure system settings as necessary.